The University of Chicago Library is the 9th largest research library in North America, providing:

 Contact your librarian.
 Visit the subject specialists webpage to identify the librarian responsible for your field.

-University of Chicago faculty members are eligible for access and borrowing privileges at all libraries on Northwestern's Evanston campus, as well as the libraries of the University of Illinois-Chicago.
+University of Chicago faculty members are eligible for access and borrowing privileges at the Ivies Plus Libraries, Northwestern University Library campus, as well as the libraries of the University of Illinois-Chicago.
 Faculty can also access the library collections of several Hyde Park seminaries.

 The University of Chicago is a member of the Center for Institutional Cooperation (CIC), which allows faculty to use of libraries at Indiana University, the University of Wisconsin-Madison, and several other institutions.